Gunnar Flikke

 Gunnar Flikke (born 3 November 1947) is a Norwegian newspaper editor.

 He was born in Steinkjer.
-He worked as a freelancer in Trønder-Avisa, Morgenavisen and the Norwegian Broadcasting Corporation, before being journalist and sub-editor in Adresseavisen from 1970 to 1971 and 1974 to 1988.
-He was editor-in-chief of Billedbladet NÅ from 1988, then in Adresseavisen from 1989 to 2006.
+He was employed as a freelancer in Trønder-Avisa, Morgenavisen and the Norwegian Broadcasting Corporation, before being journalist and sub-editor in Adresseavisen from 1970 to 1971 and 1974 to 1988.
+He was editor-in-chief of Billedbladet Nå from 1988, then in Adresseavisen from 1989 to 2006.

 He has been deputy chairman of the Association of Norwegian Editors.
 In 2010 he became a board member of the Norwegian Broadcasting Corporation.